open-autonomy/traffic-management/diagram/RequestingPermission.md

 	Note over AV: Enters ZoneId XYZ via WayId 1005
 ```

+>![!NOTE]
+> The FMS may require human intervention to manually reauthorizing permissions in situations where automatic recovery is not possible or safe.

-The following diagram illustrates the flow when the AV was inside a zone prior to the restart:
+The following diagram illustrates the flow when the AV was inside a zone prior to the restart and requires manual intervention to reauthorize permission:

 ```mermaid
 sequenceDiagram